fissya/fissya/README.md

 💡 I love experimenting, building things that help people, and always asking “why?”
 🧰 Actively learning about **AI**, **Blockchain**, **Computer Vision**, and **Web Development**.

+I'm currently:

+- 🧠 Learning **C programming** & diving into **Computer Science Fundamentals**
+- 🧪 Exploring **AI & Blockchain** through self-study and hands-on projects
+- 💡 Participating in the **ElevAIte by Microsoft x Dicoding** program (Beginner to Advanced AI Path)
+- 🔧 Leading my school's programming extracurricular **KARBIT** and mentoring juniors
+- 🧰 Building cool stuff with **Arduino**, **ESP32**, and soon diving into **Computer Vision**
+- 💻 Creating web projects for school events and productivity tools for students

+## 🚀 What I'm Working On

+- 🎯 Roadmap for AI & Blockchain skills (2025–2026)
+- 📱 "Student Task Manager" web app – a productivity tool for students
+- 🌐 Internal website for KARBIT to streamline activities, projects, and documentation
+- 🎨 Mentoring DKV team in editing, design, and creative projects

+## 📚 Currently Learning

+- 🔢 Math for AI (Linear Algebra, Probability)
+- 🧠 Machine Learning & Computer Vision fundamentals
+- 🌐 Web Development with a modern, aesthetic twist (using Tailwind, React, etc.)
+- 🧾 Economics & Informatics for school olympiads

 ---

 ## ⚒️ Tech Stack & Tools